younata/personal_knowledge/src/living/renting_checklist.md

 - These should all be grounded.
 - Capacity.
 Can we run everything all at once?

+## Previous/Current Tenants

+- How long were they there?
+- Why are they leaving?

 ## Overall

 - "General care and upkeep: are old nails, window hardware painted over a million times?
 Did previous painters mask the light fixtures, or just paint over them?
 Indicates they use bargain handyfolk"